-We’re talking about so-called “less adoptable” pets.
+We’re talking about so-called 'less adoptable pets.
 What keeps people from adopting these extraordinary animals?
 The answer is ignorance, superstition and prejudice.

-“Less adoptable” pets are special and unique
+Overlooked pets are special and unique

-Senior pets: Compared with their younger counterparts, older pets have a lower chance of being adopted.
+- Senior pets: Compared with their younger counterparts, older pets have a lower chance of being adopted.
 Adopters may be concerned that older animals will have to visit the vet more often, which would involve more costs.
 They might need a special diet, which would mean more work.
 They might become senile, which could have unpleasant consequences, such as incontinence.
 They might no longer be able to do some things they used to do quite easily, such as climb stairs

-A true animal lover will keep all these concerns in perspective, and may decide to give a “less adoptable” animal the chance to live a fuller life.
+A true animal lover will keep all these concerns in perspective, and may decide to give a 'less adoptable' animal the chance to live a fuller life.
 You might be surprised how much is possible!